FaserF/hassio-addons/xqrepack/README.md

 ### Option: `firmware_path`

 This option is needed.
-Change it depending where your firmware files folder is.
+Change it depending where your firmware files folder is.<br />

 Note: it has to be somewhere in the /share folder!
 Other folders are not visible to this addon.

 ### Option: `firmware_name`

 This option is needed.
-Change it depending what your firmware file is called.
+Change it depending what your firmware file is called.<br />
+NOTE: Please keep the name rm1800 inside the firmware file, if you are using a image for the AX1800.
+This is needed, as the modifying process for AX1800 is different than for the AX3600!

 ## Support

 Got questions or problems?

-You can [open an issue here][issue] GitHub.
+You can [open an issue here][issue] GitHub.<br />
 Please keep in mind, that this software is only tested on armv7 running on a Raspberry Pi 4.

 ## Authors & contributors

 The original program is from @geekman.
-For more informatios please visit this page: https://github.com/geekman/xqrepack The hassio addon is brought to you by [FaserF].
+For more informations please visit this page: https://github.com/geekman/xqrepack The hassio addon is brought to you by [FaserF].

 ## License